korginc/logue-sdk/platform/minilogue-xd/README.md

     _Note: Buffer lengths up to 64 frames should be supported.
 However you can perform multiple passes on smaller buffers if you preffer.
 (Optimize for powers of two: 16, 32, 64)_

+For more details see the [Modulation Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__modfx__inst.html).
+Also see the [Effects Runtime API](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__fx__api.html), [Arithmetic Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__utils.html) and [Common DSP Utilities](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/namespacedsp.html) for useful primitives.

 * `void MODFX_PARAM(uint8_t index, uint32_t value)`: Called whenever the user changes a parameter value.

 ### Delay Effects API (delfx)

 Your main implementation file should include `userdelfx.h` and implement the following functions.
-For more details see the [Delay Effect Instance API reference](https://korginc.github.io/logue-sdk/ref/minilogue-xd/v1.1-0/html/group__delfx__inst.html).

 * `void DELFX_INIT(uint32_t platform, uint32_t api)`: Called on instantiation of the effect.
 Use this callback to perform any required initializations.
 See `inc/userprg.h` for possible values of platform and api.